kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

     that AdmissionOptions.Validate will error, such that the API server can never start up in such a misconfigured state.
-- The SubjectAccessReview's `apiGroup`, `resource` and `apiVersion` selects exactly one GVR, which is served by the current API server, and the verb is one of `create`, `update`, `patch`, `delete`.
+- The SubjectAccessReview's `apiGroup`, `resource` and `apiVersion` selects exactly one GVR (no wildcards allowed), which is served by the current API server, and the verb is one of `create`, `update`, `patch`, `delete`, or `deletecollection`.
 In the future, one could consider conditional authorization for reads as well (see below).

 | Version skew matrix | Old API server | New API server |
 | :---- | :---- | :---- |
 | Old webhook | Conditions never returned | Conditions never returned from webhooks |
 | New webhook | Webhook respects `ConditionsModeNone` and never returns a conditional response | Conditions respected if asked for |

+## Other Kubernetes authorization enforcement points, with and without conditions-awareness

+In the following section, relevant applications of the conditional authorization feature are listed.
+Existing `Authorize` calls that not mentioned here to specifically support conditional authorization, do not support it, and will fail closed upon seeing on any conditions.

+One thing that needs to be taken into account for secondary authorization
+checks: today some of the checks set `APIVersion="*"` (for unknown reason) when there is no logical API version at hand.
+If such checks would need to start supporting conditional authorization, we'd need to propagate a concrete, logical API version instead, as conditional authorization requires API version to be concrete (not a wildcard).

 ### Compound Authorization for Connectible Resources